bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * The anchors should have line of site with the flying volume.
 * The anchor antenna should be placed 15cm from any wall, ceiling or metal object to avoid interfering reflections.
 In our reference set-up we accomplish this by using these [3D printed stands](https://github.com/bitcraze/bitcraze-mechanics/blob/master/LPS-anchor-stand/anchor-stand.stl).
 In the repository click "Raw" and then choose "save as" and save the file as a stl file.

 In our TWR reference setup we have placed 3 anchors above and 3 anchors below the flight area, shaped in inverse triangles.
-This gives good accuracy in X, Y and Z. In our TDoA reference setup we have placed the nodes in the corners of a box as the position in best withing the convex hull.
+This gives good accuracy in X, Y and Z. In our TDoA reference setup we have placed the nodes in the corners of a box as the position estimation for TDoA works best within the convex hull.

 <br>

-##### Two Way Ranging mode (TWR)
+##### 6 anchor setup.
+Most common in Two Way Ranging mode (TWR)
 {% img reference system; wide; /images/tutorials/getting_started_with_lps/loco_ref_system_6_anchors.png %}

-##### Time Difference of Arrival mode (TDoA)
+##### 8 anchor setup.
+Usually for Time Difference of Arrival mode (TDoA)
 {% img reference system; wide; /images/tutorials/getting_started_with_lps/loco_ref_system_8_anchors.png %}

 {% endsi_step %}